subsquid/docs/docs/basics/squid-development.md

 ---
 sidebar_position: 20
-title: Squid development flow
+title: Development flow
-description: Development flow for building indexing projects with Squid SDK
+description: Development flow for building squid indexers
 ---

-# Develop a squid
+# Development flow

 Below is a general outline of the squid development steps.